-Section 4 of S. 3483 also proposes an entirely new addition to the 1956 Act.
+Section 4 of S. 1771 also proposes an entirely new addition to the 1956 Act.
 The proposed addition would provide existing contractors and others with a "first fill" priority basis, rather than the current situation where both contracted and uncontracted storage space in Prineville Reservoir fill simultaneously.
 While this provision is not likely to have any immediate effect, it is possible under the proposed first fill priority system that in very dry water years the last fill entity could be shorted.
-This section also requires the release of all the contracted water in the reservoir every year.
-We recommend deleting the word 'release' and substituting the words 'make available' as it is common for irrigators to use less water than they have contracted in any given year.
+Also, the additional quantity of water reserved for the City of Prineville is not addressed in this section, and Reclamation interprets the bill such that any future quantities of water made available to the City (beyond the 5,100 acre feet) will not be subject to first fill protection and may affect the use of water for the benefit of downstream fish and wildlife.